-- 32. It is legal to play the entire game with eight players. - a.
+- g.
+B and D - h.
+B and E - 29.
+Each team's lineup card shall list a minimum of nine players to start the game and can finish with eight players. - a.
 True - b.
-False - 33.
-If a team is playing with eight players, it can later play with nine if an eligible player is found. - a.
+False - 30.
+If a team is down to playing with eight players, it can later play with nine if an eligible player is found. - a.
 True - b.
-False - 34.
+False - 31.
 Before the first game of a double header, both varsity head coaches agree that due to impending weather, both games would be five inning games. - a.
 Legal.
 As long as both coaches agree prior to the beginning of the first game and inform the umpires. - b.
 Legal.
 Both coaches can agree at any time to shorten, even if the umpire in chief does not agree. - c.
 Not legal.
 By NFHS Baseball Rules Book, if playing a double header one game must be a seven-inning game.
 The second game can be five innings. - d.
 Not legal.
 A regulation varsity game consists of seven innings.
-Coaches cannot agree to shorten a game in advance but can agree to end a game at any time after it starts as long as the umpire in chief agrees. - 35.
+Coaches cannot agree to shorten a game in advance, but can agree to end a game at any time after it starts as long as the umpire in chief agrees. - 32.
 When playing with eight players, an out will be called each time the empty spot in the batting order is due to bat. - a.
 True - b.
-False - 36.
+False - 33.
 Team A and Team B are scheduled to play a doubleheader.
 The night before the games are to be played there was rain.
 Who determines whether the condition of the grounds and field are suitable for play? - a.
 Both coaches must agree with the condition of the field prior to both games being played. - b.
 Only the home team head coach shall decide whether the grounds and other conditions are suitable to start the game(s). - c.
 The home team head coach shall decide whether the grounds and other conditions are suitable for starting the game.
-After the game starts, the umpires are the sole judges as to whether conditions are fit to play and as to whether or not conditions are suitable for starting the second game of a scheduled double header. - 37.
+After the game starts, the umpires are the sole judges as to whether conditions are fit to play and as to whether or not conditions are suitable for starting the second game of a scheduled double header. - 34.
 The game will not begin until both head coaches verify to the umpire-in-chief that all participants are legally and properly equipped. - a.
 True - b.
-False - 38.
+False - 35.
 The opposing coaches submit their lineups to the umpire-in-chief.
 However, not all the players of the visiting team are at the field.
 The coach lists the players not at the game as the eighth and ninth hitters to give them time to arrive. - a.
 This is legal if the opposing team head coach agrees. - b.
-If agreed by both coaches, when the eighth and ninth batter comes to bat and the ninth batter has not arrived yet, an out will be called on each of them. - c.
-This is not allowed.
-At the time the lineups are exchanged, all starters must be at the field.
-Therefore, the coach of the visiting team must replace the players not at the game.
-If the coach does not have enough players to start the game, it is ruled a no contest.
+If agreed by both coaches, when the eighth and ninth batter comes to bat and the ninth batter has not arrived yet, an out will be called on each of them.